-The soil engineering controls are intended to function as a barrier to underlying and adjacent soils containing hexavalent chromium above 20 mg/kg within the Property.
+The soil engineering controls are intended to function as a barrier to underlying and adjacent soils containing hexavalent chromium above 20 mg/kg and soils that are historic fill within the Property.
 Monitoring requirements for the engineering controls are set forth in the applicable portions of the LTMP.